sensu/sensu-docs/content/sensu-go/6.0/operations/control-access/create-limited-service-accounts.md

 The [Sensu Go EC2 Handler's Bonsai page](https://bonsai.sensu.io/assets/sensu/sensu-ec2-handler#environment-variables) includes an example for configuring secrets definitions with Sensu's built-in [`env` secrets provider](../../manage-secrets/secrets-providers/#env-secrets-provider-example).
 {{% /notice %}}

-In the following code, replace the placeholders for these attributes with valid values:
+In the following code, replace the bracketed placeholders for these attributes with valid values:

 - `aws-region`: the AWS region where your EC2 instance is located.
 - `aws-instance-id-label`: the Sensu entity label that contains the AWS instance ID.